tomasfarias/airflow-dbt-python/docs/getting_started.rst

 1. Using a `local executor <https://airflow.apache.org/docs/apache-airflow/stable/executor/local.html>`_ with a single-machine installation means we can rely on the local machine's filesystem to store a *dbt* project.
 This also applies to ``DebugExecutor`` and ``SequentialExecutor``, but these executors are generally only used for debugging/development so we will ignore them.
 If you are running a setup like this, then simply ensure your *dbt* project and *profiles.yml* exist somewhere in the ``LocalExecutor``'s file system.

 2. Once your setup has evolved to a multi-machine/cloud installation with any remote executor, we must rely on a remote storage for *dbt* files.
-Currently, supported remote storages include AWS S3 and git remote repositories although more are in plans to be added.
+Currently, supported remote storages include AWS S3, Google Cloud Storage and Git repositories although more are in plans to be added.
 In this setup, your *dbt* project will need to be uploaded to a remote storage that Airflow can access. *airflow-dbt-python* can utilize Airflow connections to access these storages.

 Single-machine installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^